WSU-mkijowski/lab-1-hashing-apatel1406/README.md

 * How many salts did you create? `42`
-* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
+* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`) `42x42=1764 combinations`
-* Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
+* Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try? `You can't really tell because we don't know the number of spaces given.`
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
-Why?
+Why? `Salt the secret ID's, give each user a unique salt id, salt the grade, and even make it so only a few people have access`

 ```bash
 please put any cool bash one-liners or other piped commands you